New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Jets stats and trends

-- New York has three wins against the spread in 12 games this season.

-- This season, the Jets have just two ATS wins in eight games as an underdog of 5 points or more.
+- This year, the Jets have just two against the spread wins in eight games as an underdog of 5.5 points or more.

-- New York's games this year have hit the over on seven of 12 set point totals (58.3%).
+- New York has eclipsed the over/under in 58.3% of its opportunities this year (seven times over 12 games with a set point total).

-- New York is 2-1 against the spread and 2-1 overall in games when it records more than 23.0 points.
+- New York is 2-1 against the spread and 2-1 overall when the team puts up more than 23.0 points.

-- When New York totals more than 346.5 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that New York totals over 346.5 yards, the team is 2-3 against the spread and 2-3 overall.

-- This season the Jets have turned the ball over 25 times, eight more than the Saints' takeaways (17).
+- The Jets have turned the ball over eight more times (25 total) than the Saints have forced a turnover (17) this season.

 Home and road insights